marskimiko/gatsby-portfolio/content/sections/about/about.md

 imageAlt: "About Gatsby Theme Portfolio Minimal"
 ---

-I am a Full Stack Developer and graduate of the Flatiron School Software Engineering bootcamp.
-My journey into tech has been driven by my passion for creating engaging and interactive web applications.
+I am a Full Stack Developer and have a passion for creating engaging and interactive web applications.
 I work with JavaScript, React, HTML, CSS, Bootstrap, Ruby, and Rails to build responsive and user-friendly interfaces.

 With over 5 years of experience as an audio/mixing engineer, I have worked both as a freelancer and collaboratively with industry engineers.
 My passion and expertise in music and technology allows me to bring a unique perspective and use my creativity and attention to detail to ensure timely project delivery and produce high quality and innovative results that cater to the artistic vision of clients.